ColoradoChristianUniversity/CIS-230-SP25/Ethics/Gabe/Week 07.md

 >"Therefore encourage one another and build each other up, just as in fact you are doing."

 #### 5. First Principle
-"Assuming that your friend put a lot of work in with the AI shows the confidence in their skills.
-Questioning them without clear knowledge of bad use, could undermine relationships."
+"Assuming that your friend put a lot of work in with the AI shows confidence in their skills.
+Questioning them without clear knowledge of bad use could undermine relationships."

 ### Option 3: Bring it up to Your Friend Privately
 #### 1. Pros

-- Your acting on your concerns, shows integrity.
+- Your acting on your concerns shows integrity.
 - Can fix potential risks early before getting to management.
-- Encourages growth
+- Encourages growth.

 #### 2. Cons